humm-devadmin/hummdocs/docs/platforms/woocommerce.md

 ![30.png](/img/platforms/woocommerce/30.png)

-6 - This will re-direct you to **Plugins** page, confirm that Oxipay is installed and activated.
+6 - This will re-direct you to **Plugins** page, confirm that Humm is installed and activated.

 ![31.png](/img/platforms/woocommerce/31.png)